 This study is focused on stage 2 because of its considerable impact on value creation.

-The construction industry forms a significant part of the economy and is one of the largest and most diverse industries that develops its projects and services through integrated project teams and professionals who may be dispersed over several geographical locations and organizations (Jallow et al., 2014).
+The construction industry forms a significant part of the economy and is one of the largest and most diverse industries that develop its projects and services through integrated project teams and professionals who may be dispersed over several geographical locations and organisations (Jallow et al., 2014).
 The process of project development is complex and involves multiple drivers, stakeholders and contributions from many disciplines (Fisher & Collins, 1998).
 The increasing complexity of construction projects and the fragmentation of the construction industry undertaking those projects have effectively resulted in [non]-linear, uncoordinated and highly variable development processes (Kagioglou et al., 2000)

 The commencement of a project is crucial because the decisions made by the client at that point in time, and the resultant initial appointments that are made, have a fundamental impact on how the project team will subsequently be assembled (Al Sehaimi et al., 2014; Wesz et al., 2013).
-Various procurement strategies implement different forms of contract and this further prescribes roles and responsibilities.
-(For example: in the Joint Building Contract Committee (JBCC); there are a Principal Consultant, Principal Agent and Project Monitor).
-One should carefully be considering the roles that are required at each stage of a project and who are best placed to undertake them.
-These are not necessary assigned to specific type of professional but rather agreed in the respective consultant`s agreement.
-For the purpose of this study the specific form of contact is not taken into consideration.
+Various procurement strategies implement different forms of contracts and this further prescribes roles and responsibilities.
+(For example: in the Joint Building Contract Committee (JBCC); there is a Principal Consultant, a Principal Agent and a Project Monitor).
+One should carefully consider the required roles for each project stage and assess who is best placed to undertake them.
+These are not necessary assigned to specific types of professionals but rather agreed on in the respective consultant`s agreement.
+For the purpose of this study, the specific form of contact is not considered.

 RIBA:

 In the United Kingdom seminal work like the Latham Report in 1994, titled “Constructing the Team” and the Egan Report in 1998, titled “Rethinking Construction”, did much to highlight the need for efficiency improvements in construction industry practices.
-The lack of communication and collaboration has been considered as a major issue for underperforming construction industry (Pikas et al., 2016).
+The lack of communication and collaboration has been considered as a major issue for the underperforming construction industry (Pikas et al., 2016).
 The Latham Report stimulated various initiatives and government action to get the industry to make the necessary changes.
-Egan was commissioned to look at the construction industry from the clients' perspective and to advise on opportunities to improve the efficiency and quality of the construction industry's service products as well as to make the industry more responsive to the needs of its customers.
+Egan was commissioned to look at the construction industry from the clients' perspective and to advise on opportunities to improve the efficiency and quality of the construction industry's service products as well as to make the industry more responsive to its customers’ needs.
 These seminal studies have served as a justification for further academic investigations and provided a basis for reforms in professional bodies (such as RIBA, RICS, etc.).

 The RIBA plan of work (2016) is a document that identifies the following key roles within the project development process: Client Adviser, Project Lead, Design Lead, Construction Lead, Architectural Design, Landscape Design, Structural Design, Building Services Design, Cost Consultancy, Contract Administrator, Information Manager and Health & Safety Consultant.
 Prescribed services and deliverables are allocated to these roles for each stage of the process.